TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 					- Later, we might introduce mutable states for these animations as well, and they will act like flavours
 						- Though it will be discouraged for the sake of statelessness
 	- In solvable
-		- Sentience invariant
-			- Contains basic torso set and basic legs set
+		- Each torso specifies a set of animations that it uses
-				- This will also be true of the MMO setup
+			- Torso invariant
+				- forward legs animation id
+				- strafing legs animation id (later)
+				- walk animation id
+				- punch animation id (later)
+				- rifle carry animation id
+					- No problem with hand offset being rotated a little.
+				- rifle shoot animation id
+				- pistol carry animation id
+				- pistol shoot animation id
+				- akimbo carry animation id
+					- Will be same both for pistols and rifles
+				- akimbo shoot - only a half
+					- after shot animation is complete, we should return to akimbo carry animation with 0 offset
+				- how many animation types do we actually need?
+					- handed_movement_animation
+					- simplicity: limbed_animation
+						- let's just always say that the first frame will contain the reference duration
+			- Character flavour will have its own torso invariant, which would denote the basic armour - when nothing else is worn
-			- Later the animations will depend on what we are wearing in the armour slot
+				- The animations shall depend on the torso invariant of the item in the armour slot
+			- draw_entity finds the relevant armour invariant
-		- Movement component shall expose "movement amount" from whose the frame number will be calculated statelessly
+		- Movement component shall expose "movement amount" from whose the torso frame number will be calculated statelessly
+	- Interaction with item attachment offsets
+		- item invariant should specify hand offset, which will determine relative positioning to the hand

 - Particles and flavours
 	- std::unordered_map<particle_flavour_id, vector of particles>